Get Help

 Resources from LMU Library's Digital Collections, including scholarship hosted in Digital Commons and digitized primary sources from our library collections are also excellent candidates for course resources.
 (And don't forget about the wealth of other digitized primary sources available from libraries and museums around the world.)

-Faculty Select is a good starting place to find OER, but it only harvests metadata from a few repositories.
-Here are some more places to search.
+The list below provides well-known OER repositories.
 Although you may find duplicate results, each is also likely to have a particular focus with unique items available for you to reuse, revise, and remix as you need for your courses.

 Search OER by Subject